dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/wiring-start-sprint.md

 ✅ Yes!
 You should assign people to each issue as you work on them so your team knows who is doing what.
 Feel free to assign each other tasks, a little aggressiveness is ok!
 Keep it to 1 teammate per issue.

 ❓ Can I use comments on issues to coordinate with my team?<br>
 ✅ Yes!
 You can interact via comments on the issues, on a good project the board will feel like a community, people upvoting and clapping for each other, discussing the issues, or how best to implement something.
-EC: mention `@{{ site.github_username }}`, `@{{ site.ta_github_username }}` in an issue or a PR when you need help or feedback or want to say hi.
+EC: mention `@{{ site.github_username }}`, `@{{ site.ta_github_username }},``@{{ site.ta2_github_username }},` in an issue or a PR when you need help or feedback or want to say hi.
 We're happy to help — and since this was a wall of text we'll know that you happened to read it all.

 ❓ Can I just use groupme to tell people what to do?<br>
 ⛔️ No!
 You can discuss things to do for sure, but you should always use zenhub to keep track of who is working on what.
 Also you should be using Slack not groupme, we're all in this together.

+❓ Can I just use todos posted in slack to tell people what to do?<br>
+⛔️ No!
+You can discuss things to do for sure, but you should always use zenhub to keep track of who is working on what.

-❓ I heard we're going to use ZenHub but I've used Jira/other brand before, why can't we use that?<br>
+❓ I've used Jira/other brand before, why can't we use that?<br>
 ⛔️ Sorry, but we're going to stick to one task manager.
 For all practical purposes Jira/Asana/Trello/ZenHub all have many overlapping features - ZenHub happens to do use github as it's backend directly, which means you can spend more of your time directly on github rather than switching between a lot of tools.
 The important part is the agile workflow of moving tickets between stages and they all do it the same way.